SAP-samples/sap-community-developer-challenge-eda-hana/README.md

 1. Look into the [Challenges](challenges.md) to see what the challenge is each week.
 2. Depending on the challenge, you may need to submit information on the [SAP Community Application Development thread](https://groups.community.sap.com/t5/application-development/sap-community-code-challenge-let-s-set-sail-for-cloud-native/td-p/5748).
+3. You can join the challenge and submit your solutions during any time, but you need to complete previous weeks if not done yet.

 ## Setup for the challenge

 To be able to take part in this challenge, it's essential that you complete the following steps to satisfy [requirements](#requirements):

+### Software setup
 1. [Setup your SAP HANA database in SAP HANA Cloud trial](https://developers.sap.com/group.hana-cloud-get-started-1-trial.html).
 Please note that it is recommended to use a **Trial** and not **Free Tier** or your organization's account.
 1. Get [SAP HANA Client installed on your local machine](https://developers.sap.com/tutorials/hana-clients-install.html).
 1. Get [JupyterLabs](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html), or other environment where you can work with Jupyter notebooks (`.ipynb` files) using Python.
 There are many possible approaches for that.